CCBDA-UPC/Assignments-2025/Lab07.md

 with the previous session using the created Docker image, pushing it to AWS Elastic Container Registry (AWS ECR) , and deploying the application to AWS Elastic Beanstalk.

+> [!tip]
+> The instructions in this section assume that you've unzipped the code **at the root** of your responses repository.
+>
+> When GitHub Actions runs, it starts with a clean Linux (Ubuntu) environment.
+It clones your repository into the default working directory.
+>
+> Keep this in mind when setting **relative paths** in your scripts—everything should be relative to the repo’s root folder.

 A workflow is an automated process that runs one or more defined jobs.
 A workflow file contains various sections within which each action in the pipeline is defined.
 These are: